ldynia/git-workshop/readme.md

 * **HEAD** - latest commit on active branch.

 ## Commit
-If we thing about process of developing a program (writing a code) then it's nothing more than adding/removing/updating/renaming a files and directories.
+If we think about process of developing a program (writing a code) then it's nothing more than adding/removing/updating/renaming a files and directories.

-Saying that lets contribute first file to our project and create our first commit.
-You gonna do this step million times!
+Saying that Let's contribute first file to our project and create our first commit.
+You gonna do this step a million times!

 ```shell